In this May Day writing we continue our exploration of the heart’s functions in the process of life.

 - Minding your Meditation…an earlier Journal on this website from 2014, where I describe aspects of meditation.

-- A Post Election Day Commentary…Spiritual and Social Perspectives…a recent Journal on this website posted on the 53rd anniversary of the death of John F. Kennedy which prompted me to start writing these 3 Journals about the heart and its important functions.
+- A Post Election Day Commentary…Spiritual and Social Perspectives…a recent Journal on this website posted on the 53rd anniversary of the death of John F. Kennedy which prompted me to start writing these Journal entries about heart electromagnetics.

 - On Life, Heart, and Life after Life…the earliest writing on this website about the heart…and also how fear affects it.